 - Bobbers and sinkers: Although not a prerequisite, a bobber gives you a sign when the fish has taken the bait.
 Sinkers keep the bait in the water.
 It should not be so heavy that it takes the bobber down deep in the water.

 First of all, tie the hook at the fishing line’s end.
 You can go in for the simple tied knot.
 Other than this, there are many other alternatives you can pick from too.
 After your hook is tied and knotted in place, put in a line.
 You can insert one beginning from one end of the spilt.
 Reel it all the way to the other side.
 To obtain optimal results, see that the distance of the line is about 10-15 centimeters above the hook.

 Finally, attach the bobber.
 It needs to be placed at the tip of the fishing line as close to the hook as you can.
 It is important to be certain that the fishing line is running completely around the bobber.
 It needs to be held firmly in place by the hooks present on the line.

 Important details to keep in mind

 Make sure you pay attention when you are putting the line on a reel.
-If you are a beginner at this, see that you keep the reel tight at the time of loading.
+If you are a beginner at this, see that you keep the reel tight when loading.
 This keeps twists and kinks at bay.
 Next, mount the reel.
 It is important to cut the line when the reel is full.
-Once you put the reel into the mount, screw the mount in a secure way.
-When bringing the line through line guides, close the bail arm when there is a meter of line coming out of the top line guide.
+Once you put the reel into the mount, securely screw the mount.
+When bringing the line through line guides, close the bail arm when a meter of line comes out of the top line guide.
 All that is left to do is to fix in the lure and you are good to go.